matloff/omsi/README.md

 <b><i>Tips:</i></b>

+For instructors making use of compilers and interpreters, it is suggested that the instructor have the students launch the client from a machine on which these are installed, say having them log in remotely using **ssh -Y** for a client running on a Unix-family machine.

 OMSI should greatly improve the examination process for both instructors and students.
 However, as with any automated system, some care is needed to insure that things run smoothly.